yurivict/tox-defragmenter/README.md

 # API
 tox-defragmenter API requires two intialization functions to be called: tox_defragmenter_initialize_api and tox_defragmenter_initialize_db before it can be used.
 It also requires the function tox_defragmenter_periodic to be called every few seconds, and the function tox_defragmenter_uninitialize to be called in the end.

+For clients that don't use SQLite or sqlcipher tox-defragmenter can create in-memory database.
+This will lose the ability to send long messages persistently across sessions, and client restart on any end will require to re-send all messages.
+In-memory database should be initialized with tox_defragmenter_initialize_db_inmemory.

 # Dependencies
 * Build-time dependency on the tox library.
 * Expects the caller to depend on SQLite or sqlcipher.